Paul-Wortmann/Grume/Readme.md

 About:
 -----
 Frost and Flame is still in its early stages of infancy.
-Currently a non-playable WIP.
+Currently a non-playable work in progress.
+I repeat, currently a non-playable work in progress.
 Frost and flame is an isometric, action role playing game.
 Planned features include, a particle engine, rich in content and re-playability with random item, quest and level generation.